milomedia/tilix/_includes/news/energy-supply.md

-## Energy Supply
+## Enterprise Architecture
 ![Client logos][1]

-Tilix consultants know the gnarly details of buying, selling, moving & metering energy.
-We support new entrants, fast growing challengers and industry veterans.
+Tilix consultants know the gnarly details of buying, selling, moving, metering and managing energy.
+We support our clients through designing, deploying and optimising their enterprise archituectures of people, processes and technology.

 [1]: http://www.tilix.uk.s3.amazonaws.com/img/supplier-logo.png
 [more]: /clients/energy-supply